Climate change: Five things we have learned from the IPCC report

 That's bad enough - but even if we get a handle on emissions and keep temperatures around 1.5C by 2100, the waters will continue to rise long into the future.

-"The gorilla that looms large in the background is these very scary sea level rise numbers in the long term," said Prof Malte Meinshausen from the University of Melbourne and an IPCC author.
+"The gorilla that looms large in the background is these very scary sea-level rise numbers in the long term," said Prof Malte Meinshausen from the University of Melbourne and an IPCC author.

 "In the paper it shows that even with 1.5C warming we're looking at the long-term of two to three metres.
-And under the highest scenarios, we could be looking at multi-metre sea sea level rise by 2150.
+And under the highest scenarios, we could be looking at multi-metre sea-level rise by 2150.
 That is just scary, because it's maybe not at the end of our lifetime, but it is around the corner and it will be committing this planet to a big legacy."

-Even if the sea level rise is relatively mild, it will have knock-on effects that we cannot avoid.
+Even if the sea-level rise is relatively mild, it will have knock-on effects that we cannot avoid.

-"With gradual sea level rise, those extreme sea level events that will occur in the past, just once per century, will occur more and more frequently in the future," said Valérie Masson-Delmotte, co-chair of the IPCC working group that prepared the new report.
+"With gradual sea-level rise, those extreme sea-level events that have occurred in the past, just once per century, will occur more and more frequently in the future," said Valérie Masson-Delmotte, co-chair of the IPCC working group that prepared the new report.

-"Those that occurred only once per century in the past are expected to occur one or twice per decade by mid-century.
+"Those that occurred only once per century in the past are expected to occur once or twice per decade by mid-century.
 The information we provide in this report is extremely important to take into account and prepare for these events."

 The good news: Scientists are more certain about what will work